 There are also many cases where taking a holiday would be beneficial to someone recovering from illness.

-Taking a holiday when off sick can be justified if:-
+Taking a holiday when off sick can be justified if an employee is:-

-- They are not well enough to work, but are well enough to travel.
+- Not well enough to work, but are well enough to travel.

 - Are off sick long term and holiday would help recovery.